kloukanov/VIRUS.EXE/README.md

 The load images button loads all the image (receipt) in a given folder that our program reads from. <br>
 The start button starts the actual program where it reads the total spending on a receipt. <br>
 The view image button allows the user to view any images that is loaded. <br>
+Inside the grid where you see column A, the name of column A is called image.
+To showcase which image we have selected. <br>
+In column B, it says GT.
+GT stands for Ground Truth value.
+We manually have to enter the actual value inside the program to match each image that is loaded. <br>
+In column C, it says ALG, which is short for algorithm.
+This is the actual tesseract part where the program reads the receipt and output the total spending.
+With this value, we can determine if tesseract is right or wrong or how far off it is. <br>